REGISTRATION NOW OPEN FOR 2026

 Specialty MSK Shoulder Protocols

-Develop a reputation for solving shoulder disorders, learn to manage complex complaints and help lead your patient's MSK care.
+Develop a reputation for solving shoulder disorders, manage complex complaints and help direct your patient's MSK care.

-Common conditions are taught to a high level of proficiency, with clinically tested strategies & protocols developed over 100s - 1000s of cases.
+Common conditions are taught to a high level of proficiency, with clinically proven strategies tested across 100s - 1000s of cases.

 Integrating Injection Therapies